r-grandorder/tri-hermes/en/pages/Remnants/agartha.md

 That's a precious talent in its own right.

 **Mash:**
 Yes, that's one of Senpai's best qualities.
-No matter how dire things may be, {(M) he /(F) she} never fails to examine things at new and unusual angles!
+No matter how dire things may be, [♂ he /♀ she] never fails to examine things at new and unusual angles!

 **Rider:**
 Hah, and you never fail to deliver a truly earnest analysis, young lady.
 There is certainly never a dull moment with you two.